Update parent POM

 Compile the plugin

-Use Apache Maven to compile the plugin.
+Use Apache Maven to compile the plugin and run its automated tests with the command:

 When modernizing older plugins, You may need to use Java 8 to compile the plugin initially.
 Once the parent POM has been updated, you’ll be able to compile and test with recent Java versions.